KubeOrchestra/.github/GOVERNANCE.md

 ## Maintainers

-KubeOrchestra Maintainers govern the project.
+KubeOrch Maintainers govern the project.
 Maintainers collectively manage the project's resources and contributors, and speak for the project in public.
 The maintainers collectively decide any questions that cannot be resolved at the individual repository level, and provide strategic guidance for the project overall.

-The current maintainers can be found in [MAINTAINERS](https://github.com/KubeOrchestra/community/blob/main/MAINTAINERS.md).
+The current maintainers can be found in [MAINTAINERS](https://github.com/KubeOrch/community/blob/main/MAINTAINERS.md).

-This privilege is granted with some expectation of responsibility: maintainers are people who care about the KubeOrchestra project and want to help it grow and improve.
+This privilege is granted with some expectation of responsibility: maintainers are people who care about the KubeOrch project and want to help it grow and improve.
 A maintainer is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the team, get the most knowledgeable people to review code and docs, contribute high-quality code, and